JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/La_Fe_De_Jesus.md

 Many of us have read a “Trojan Horse” by Benítez, and surely we longed to reach the passages in which Jesus appeared, and we wanted to be there to ask him endless questions, and if we had him with us today we would surely satisfy our longing. to know and know the material aspect, up to the limit that our own mind was capable of understanding, but then we would be left with a kind of emptiness, a bigger question: What about the spiritual aspect?
 What do we have to do to be religious beings?
 How are we to approach the religious experience in our existence?

 Everyone, regardless of their beliefs, agrees that Jesus was a true teacher, but in reality he went further, it is true that he taught his contemporaries, since he lived with them, and many of his teachings will undoubtedly enlighten us on our journey. .
-But there is something more important for us, for all times $y$ ages, for all cultures and societies; the document itself exhorts us to look not so much for what he taught as for what he did, and above all how he did it; certainly the things he did are very enlightening, but they only reveal the result of some specific situations, which were the ones he had to live, but what is of true value regardless of all times or circumstances of life was his way of approaching and cope with the tasks of daily living.
+But there is something more important for us, for all times and ages, for all cultures and societies; the document itself exhorts us to look not so much for what he taught as for what he did, and above all how he did it; certainly the things he did are very enlightening, but they only reveal the result of some specific situations, which were the ones he had to live, but what is of true value regardless of all times or circumstances of life was his way of approaching and cope with the tasks of daily living.
 Without wishing at any time, no matter how hard or difficult it was, to abandon the fight of life in the flesh, and we all know that it was not easy for him.

 Let's pay all our attention and study in depth how Jesus lived, in addition to what he taught, because these will be the keys to living a full and satisfying life.